Mariam Veiszadeh

-Mariam Veiszadeh is an Afghan-born Australian lawyer and writer known for her anti-racism campaigns.
+Mariam Veiszadeh is an Afghan-born Australian lawyer and writer, known for her anti-racism campaigns.

 Early life and education

-Veiszadeh was born in Kabul, Afghanistan in 1984.
+Mariam Veiszadeh was born in Kabul, Afghanistan, in 1984.
 In 1988, when Veiszadeh was four years old, her family fled Afghanistan during the Soviet–Afghan War.
-Her family arrived in Australia in 1944 via India, the Czech Republic, and Germany, and were granted asylum in 1991 under the Refugee and Special Humanitarian Program.
+Her family arrived in Australia in 1990 via India, the Czech Republic, and Germany, and were granted asylum in 1991 under the Refugee and Special Humanitarian Program.

 Veiszadeh earned a dual Bachelor of Laws and Bachelor Economics degree from Western Sydney University.

 Advocacy

 She is the founder and former president of Islamophobia Register Australia, which describes itself as "a secure and reliable service that allows people from across Australia to report any form of Anti-Muslim abuse", and an official Ambassador for Welcome to Australia and Participate Australia.